iomesh/docs/docs/basic-concepts/basic-concepts.md

 **IOMesh CSI Driver**

-The self-developed CSI driver that complies with the Kubernetes CSI standard, managing persistent volumes using PRC (Remote Procedure Call) for providing persistent storage for data applications running on Kubernetes.
+The self-developed CSI driver that complies with the Kubernetes CSI standard, managing persistent volumes using RPC (Remote Procedure Call) for providing persistent storage for data applications running on Kubernetes.
 Each Kubernetes persistent volume corresponds to an iSCSI LUN in the IOMesh cluster.

 **IOMesh Operator**